eddiecmurray/blog/_posts/2020-02-17-strategies_for_managing_a_blended_classroom.md

 ## Planning Activities

-As you create each of the learning activties there should be clear expectations for students.
+As you create each of the learning activities there should be clear expectations for students.
 [Anita Townsend](https://twitter.com/anitatownsend0) explains the [importance of rubrics for assignments](https://teachmag.com/archives/3574):

 >Provide students with a rubric or organizer which clearly defines project expectations[.]

-Since students will be working more independently during classroom activties you need to include clear expectations for assignments and anticipate areas where students will have trouble with the project.
-When I plan an activity I often complete the ativitiy myself to make sure my directions are clear and all of the instructional technology tools in the lesson work properly.
+Since students will be working more independently during classroom activities you need to include clear expectations for assignments and anticipate areas where students will have trouble with the project.
+When I plan an activity I often complete the activity myself to make sure my directions are clear and all of the instructional technology tools in the lesson work properly.

-Anita Twonsend goes on to [explain how to utizle student expertise in the classroom](https://teachmag.com/archives/3574):
+Anita Twonsend goes on to [explain how to utilize student expertise in the classroom](https://teachmag.com/archives/3574):

 > Take full advantage of student expertise.
 Students often know more than teachers do about a technology, and teaching someone else what they know is a great way to reinforce their own learning and foster a supportive classroom community.

 In larger classes it can be difficult to meet with each student or answer every student question.
 Students should learn to first ask a partner or person in their group before asking the teacher for help.
 Also, on the activity worksheet or instructions you can include the names of students who have expertise with the instructional technology tool.
 Students can work with that student first before asking the teacher for help.
-This helps to build student leaders in your classroom and give students more responsibilty in the classroom.
+This helps to build student leaders in your classroom and give students more responsibility in the classroom.

 ------

-Blended learning allows students to take more accountability for their work with indpendent and group activties that are online and offline.
+Blended learning allows students to take more accountability for their work with independent and group activities that are online and offline.
 To ensure these multiple activities run smoothly teachers need to think about how they will organize the space and materials in their classroom.

 **Photo:** [NeONBRAND / Unsplash](https://unsplash.com/photos/zFSo6bnZJTw)